Z80-Retro/Z80-Retro-Manual/PREFACE.md

 Before you even have the supplies you need to get started, you really should join the Z80 Retro!
 Discord Server, introduce yourself, and join the community.

-Here are some photos of my build.
+Here are some photos of my build showing the Z80-Retro! with the VDP duaghter board.

 ![gallery01](./assets/PXL_20230402_044401816.jpg)